 CAUTION!
 Heating epoxy that has not gelled will lower its viscosity, allowing the epoxy to run or sag more easily on vertical surfaces.
 In addition, heating epoxy applied to a porous substrate (softwood or low-density core material) may cause the substrate to “out-gas” and form bubbles in the epoxy coating.
 To avoid out-gassing, wait until the epoxy coating has gelled before warming it.
 Never heat mixed epoxy in a liquid state over 120°F (49°C).

-Regardless of what steps are taken to control the cure time, thorough planning of the application and assembly will allow you to make maximum use of epoxy’s open time and cure time.
+Regardless of what steps are taken to control the cure time, a basic understanding of epoxy chemistry and thorough planning of the application and assembly will allow you to make maximum use of epoxy’s open time and cure time.